umd-pa/icegraph/README.md

 ./install.sh
 ```

-WARNING: You may have to modify the OS version and architecture within the install.sh script depending on your configuration.
+WARNING: You may have to modify the OS version and architecture within the install.sh script depending on your system configuration.

 This software must be run within the IceTray environment.